Everson Museum of Art, Syracuse

 Top off the night with a drink at Al’s Wine and Whiskey Lounge.
 The plush carpets and leather couches create a cool, sultry vibe to enjoy a long list of wine and whiskey bottles that line the wall at Al’s.
 So relax with a glass, listen to live music from new bands and you will quickly realize why everyone loves this downtown hangout.

-Skaneateles Lake, the cleanest of the Finger Lakes, is the place to find charming downtown boutiques, rolling vineyards and boating on the lake.
+Skaneateles Lake, the cleanest of the Finger Lakes, is the place to find charming downtown boutiques, rolling vineyards and scenic boating.
 Hit the water with Mid-Lakes Navigation which offers daily sightseeing tours of the lake as well as food cruises and special events.
 To chart your own course, pick up rental kayaks, stand-up paddle boards and more water toys at the Skaneateles Marina.

-You may know Beak & Skiff for their famous 1911 Hard Cider, but those who visit know there are many reasons it was voted #1 Apple Orchard in the Country.
-The farm has grown New York apples for over 100 years, which allows visitors to enjoy everything from apple picking to treats from the Apple Hill Country Store like warm apple pie, cider donuts, local NY cheddar cheese and homemade fudge.
+You may know Beak & Skiff for their famous 1911 Hard Cider, but those who visit know there are many reasons it was voted #1 Apple Orchard in the Country by USA Today.
+The farm has grown New York apples for over 100 years, which allows visitors to enjoy everything from apple picking to treats at the Apple Hill Country Store like warm apple pie, cider donuts, local NY cheddar cheese and homemade fudge.
 And with the 1911 Tasting Room on site, it’s a perfect place to kick back with a glass of hard cider, wine or spirits as the kids enjoy the outdoor play area.

 Aloft Syracuse Inner Harbor